polkadot-developers/substrate-docs/content/md/en/docs/install/troubleshoot-rust-issues.md

 ```

 This command builds the _runtime_ using the specified nightly toolchain.
-The rest of project is compiled using the _default_ toolchain, that is, the latest version of the `stable` toolchain that you have installed.
+The rest of the project is compiled using the _default_ toolchain, that is, the latest version of the `stable` toolchain that you have installed.

 ### Downgrade the nightly toolchain

-If your computer is configured to use the latest Rust `nightly` toolchain and you want to downgrade to a specific nightly version,you must first uninstall the latest `nightly` toolchain.
+If your computer is configured to use the latest Rust `nightly` toolchain and you want to downgrade to a specific nightly version, you must first uninstall the latest `nightly` toolchain.
 For example, you can remove the latest `nightly` toolchain, then use a specific version of the `nightly` toolchain by running commands similar to the following:

 ```sh